web-infra-dev/rslib/README.md

 ![](https://assets.rspack.dev/rsbuild/assets/rspack-stack-layers.png)

-## 📍 Roadmap

-🚧 Rslib is still in its early stages and under active development.
+Rslib is still in its early stages and under active development.
 We are building Rslib by working in two main parts:

 - [bundler support track](https://github.com/web-infra-dev/rslib/issues/45): Improve the quality of ESM / CJS outputs by contributing to Rspack and webpack.
 - [Rslib features track](https://github.com/web-infra-dev/rslib/issues/46): Develop the core features of Rslib.

-> You can click the link above to check the progress of these tasks.
 The roadmap may change as we move forward.

-We plan to complete the core features of Rslib in Q3 2024 and use Rslib to build our npm packages such as Rspack and Rsbuild (dogfooding).
-And Rslib will have a public stable version in Q4 2024.

-If you're interested in Rslib, feel free to submit issues or pull requests to help us get there faster.

-You can also clone the repository and run the examples in the [examples](https://github.com/web-infra-dev/rslib/tree/main/examples) folder to experience Rslib.
+## 🔥 Features

+Rslib has the following features:

+- **Compilation of diverse languages**: TypeScript, JSX, Sass, Less, CSS Modules, Wasm, and more.
+- **Flexible build modes**: Bundle and bundleless options to meet varying needs.
+- **Multiple output formats**: ESM, CJS, and UMD for maximum compatibility.
+- **Declaration file generation**: Including isolated declarations.
+- **Advanced features**: Module Federation, asset compression, PostCSS, Lightning CSS, and more.

+## 📚 Getting Started

+To get started with Rslib, see the [Quick Start](https://lib.rsbuild.dev/guide/start/quick-start).

 ## 🦀 Links